DaintyJet/VChat_ASLR_Intro/README.md

  - Address space information disclosure
     > For example, this can occur if an attacker can overwrite the NUL terminator of a string and then force the application to read from the string and provide the output back to the attacker [4].
 The act of reading from the string will result in adjacent memory being returned up until a NUL terminator is encountered.
 [2]

- - Brute forcing
+ - Brute forcing:
     * This attack requires the target application to be capable of restarting after crashes and performing the restarts without a limit.
 You can limit the number of times a program restarts in Windows!
     > Applications that may be subjected to brute force attacks (such as Windows services and Internet Explorer) generally employ a restart policy that is designed to prevent the process from automatically restarting after a certain number of crashes have occurred.
 It is, however, important to note that there are some circumstances where brute force attacks can be carried out on Windows, such as when targeting an application where the vulnerable code path is contained within a catch-all exception block.
 [2]

- - Partial overwrite
+ - Partial overwrite:
     > Certain types of vulnerabilities can also make it possible to bypass ASLR using what is referred to as a partial overwrite.
 This technique relies on an attacker being able to overwrite the low-order bits of an address (which are not subject to randomization by ASLR) without perturbing the higher-order bits (which are randomized by ASLR).
 [2]
 ### ASLR with DEP Bypass
 > At this point in time, there have been multiple exploits that have demonstrated that it is possible in practice to bypass the combination of DEP+ASLR in the context of certain application domains (such as browsers and third-party applications).
 These exploits have bypassed ASLR through the use of predictable DLL mappings, address space information disclosures, or JIT spraying and have bypassed DEP through the use of return-oriented programming (or some simpler variant thereof) or JIT spraying.
 In many cases, these exploits have relied on predictable mappings caused by DLLs that ship with third-party components or by JIT compilation capabilities included in non-default browser plugins.
 This means that these exploits will fail if the required components are not installed.
 [2]
 ## How to enable ASLR for Windows applications?
 > "ASLR compatibility on Windows is a link-time option."
 [6]